RoboSense-LiDAR/rslidar_sdk/doc/howto/how_to_decode_online_lidar.md

-# How to online connect lidar and send point cloud to ROS
+# How to decode on-line LiDAR

 ## 1 Introduction

-This document illustrates how to connect to an online LiDAR and send point cloud to ROS.
+This document illustrates how to connect to an on-line LiDAR, and send point cloud to ROS.

 Please make sure you have read the LiDAR user-guide and [Intro to parameters](../intro/parameter_intro.md) before reading this document.